 Beloved by street photographers and travel shooters, the capable Ricoh GR III Street Edition is a fixed lens camera that's pocketable and powerful.
 Equipped with a 24MP CMOS sensor, IBIS, and a touchscreen LCD, this tiny pocket cam is a powerhouse.
 It's perfect for skilled street photographers who want to play with settings and those who want a simple point-and-shoot model.

 If you want our recommendation

-If you're just getting your feet wet, start with the highly-regarded Olympus OM-D E-M10 Mark II.
+If you're just getting your feet wet, start with the highly-regarded Olympus OM-D E-M10 Mark IV.
 A micro four-thirds camera, this one is a great all-around shooter that's small enough to take anywhere.

 iMore offers spot-on advice and guidance from our team of experts, with decades of Apple device experience to lean on.
 Learn more with iMore!

 Jodi Owan works behind a keyboard and a camera.
 She's a freelance writer for iMore, Android Central, and Windows Central.